ixdat/ixdat/docs/source/getting_started/tutorials/ec_tutorials.rst

 Electrochemistry tutorial
 =========================

-Tutorial 2: Comparing cycles of a cyclic voltammagram
+Tutorial 2: Comparing cycles of a cyclic voltammogram
 =====================================================

 This tutorial, together with the previous one, shows ``ixdat``'s API for electrochemistry data.